aws/aws-cdk/packages/@aws-cdk/aws-iot-actions/README.md

 ## Change the state of an Amazon CloudWatch alarm

-The code snippet below creates an AWS IoT Rule that changes the state of an Amazon CloudWatch alarm when it is triggered.
+The code snippet below creates an AWS IoT Rule that changes the state of an Amazon CloudWatch alarm when it is triggered:

 ```ts
 import * as cloudwatch from '@aws-cdk/aws-cloudwatch';